moby/moby/docs/sources/reference/api/docker_remote_api_v1.19.md

    `STDIN` and `STDERR`.
  - When the client API version is newer than the daemon's an HTTP `400 Bad Request` error message is returned.
+ - Options marked as *Experimental* are only available using Docker from the Experimental channel.

 # 2. Endpoints